TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.16.0

+User merge!
+This build adds a brand new event that you can trigger to merge two users into one based on a set of options.
+This also includes a lot of listeners to this event that will merge various pieces of user data based on the passed in options.
+To complete this upgrade start by copying over the following locations.

+* code/app/Events/User/UserMergeEvent.php
+* code/app/Listeners/User/UserMerge/
+* code/database/migrations/2019_06_11_212824_add_merged_to_id_to_users.php
+* code/tests/Unit/Events/User/UserMergeEventTest.php
+* code/tests/Unit/Listeners/User/UserMerge/

+After that is complete make sure to update your event provider with the new listeners.
+Then there is a bit of optional code cleanup.
+The following files have had changes made to their imports and headers, so copying those can be optional.

+* code/app/Models/Payment/PaymentMethod.php
+* code/app/Models/User/Message.php
+* code/app/Models/User/User.php
+* code/app/Models/Vote/BallotCompletion.php
+* code/app/Models/Wiki/Article.php

 ## 0.15.1

 A bug fix!
 This version fixes a bug that would cause the articles index to load all iterations of an article.
 To apply this fix simply copy the `getContentAttribute` function from the `Article` model.